zencart/documentation/content/user/locations/vat.md

 Note the above assumes you have no zone definitions/tax rates already set up.
 If you do just delete them.

-Now any goods that you wish to charge VAT on must have their tax class set to Taxable goods.
-You can do this on the product edit screen.
+Now any goods that you wish to charge VAT on must have their _Tax Class_ set to _Taxable Goods_.
+You can do this on the [product edit screen](/user/products/product_management_admin/).

-Finally, just to be safe.
-In Admin > Configuration > My Store make sure that the basis of product tax = shipping
+Finally, in Admin > Configuration > My Store make sure that _Basis of Product Tax_ is set to *Shipping*.